couchbaselabs/docs-ng/content/couchbase-sdk-c-2.3/appendix-release-notes.markdown

-# Appendix: Release Notes
+# Release Notes

-The following sections provide release notes for individual release versions of Couchbase Client Library C. To browse or submit new issues, see [Couchbase Client Library C Issues Tracker](http://www.couchbase.com/issues/browse/CCBC).
+The following sections provide release notes for individual release versions of the C Couchbase Client Library.
+To browse or submit new issues, see [Couchbase Client Library C Issues Tracker](http://www.couchbase.com/issues/browse/CCBC).

 <a id="couchbase-sdk-rn_2-3-0"></a>